Peter Koppes: The Church

 Soon after recording the second album The Blurred Crusade however, Koppes became disenchanted with several non-musical aspects of the band and intended to depart.
 He was convinced to return to participate in an Australian tour to promote the album which was then followed by a US visit with Kilbey to meet Capitol Records who were interested in signing the band.

 Thereafter Koppes continued with The Church to tour internationally, recording several more albums, though he recommenced writing and recording his own songs.
 His song 'As You Will' was included as a B/side and extra CD track for the band's Heyday album and some of the demos were released in 1987 as an EP called 'When Reason Forbids - A Requiem' and the album 'Manchild And Myth' on an independent Australian label, Session Records.
 Later Rykodisc would combine them for release in the USA where the record attracted favourable notice in Billboard magazine's 'Recommended' section.

-In 1988, The Church had strong chart success in the USA and Australia with 'Under The Milky Way' and its corresponding album Starfish (album) which included a song written earlier by Koppes called 'A New Season".
+In 1988, The Church had strong chart success in the US and Australia with 'Under The Milky Way' and its corresponding album Starfish (album) which included a song written earlier by Koppes called 'A New Season".
 Pressures and extended absences may have brought about the split in Koppes's marriage, a topic which features in some songs on his second album 'From The Well' recorded and released soon after.
 At the time, Steve also invited Koppes to write and record some songs for his double solo album Remindlessness and he contributed "Danielle" and "Soul Sample".

 The Church then recorded Gold Afternoon Fix, which featured Koppes's song "Transient".
 This soon became a fan favourite and a much loved inclusion in their live set.
 This was followed by the album 'Priest=Aura'.
-Koppes had at that stage been a continuous (as well as founding) member of The Church, except for the four-year period 1992-1996.
+Koppes had at that stage been a continuous (as well as founding) member of The Church, except for the four-year period 1992–1996.
 Due to mounting frustrations with artistic constraints on his input, Peter again felt disconnected from the band.
 Koppes' decision to leave The Church reflected two main factors; the band earned zero dollars for the two-week tour of Australia after all expenses had been paid, and secondly, he continued to feel shut out of the creative process - a long-standing complaint that stretched back at least as far as the Seance (album) days, if not further.
 After recording the Priest=Aura album with the band, Koppes departed, leaving Steve Kilbey and Marty Willson-Piper the only remaining members.
 Temporary drummer Jay Dee Daugherty (Patti Smith Group) played with the lineup for a while.
 Kilbey and Willson-Piper recorded Sometime Anywhere as The Church even though they were at that time effectively a duo.